downingkeys/downingkeys/README.md

 ## What I Do

-I work across the full frontend stack with TypeScript/React, and I pair with AI tooling (Claude Code, agentic workflows) daily.
-Not as a crutch — as a multiplier.
+I work across the full frontend stack with TypeScript/React, and I pair with AI tooling (Claude Code, agentic workflows) as a force multiplier daily.
 I trace data flows through complex codebases, debug production issues using App Insights and IIS log analysis, and write the kind of investigation reports that help teams make decisions.

 **Day-to-day, that looks like:**